Sanctuary for All: Part 2

 Soon after, Will's repressed childhood memories are triggered by the sight of the abnormal from which Ashley has just been rescued.
-He finally realises that it was Magnus who had saved him as a boy from the monster that killed his mother.
-Realising that she looks exactly the same, he at first assumes that she can travel through time, but Magnus then admits that she in fact 157 years old, and that her longevity is the result of being injected with Vampire blood during her studies in Oxford University in the 1800s.
+He finally realizes that it was Magnus who had saved him as a boy from the monster that killed his mother.
+Realizing that she looks exactly the same, he at first assumes that she can travel through time, however Magnus admits that she is in fact 157 years old.

-Helen then reveals that Druitt had been her fiancé in the 1880s.
-After suffering a life-threatening injury, she saved his life, but the procedure had given him the power to teleport.
-This had driven him insane, and he went on a killing spree, murdering at least eight prostitutes in Victorian London - John Druitt is in fact the serial killer who has become known to history as Jack the Ripper.
-In a flashback, we see Helen confronting John in an attempt to stop him committing the last of Ripper murders, but he kills the girl anyway and teleports away, although Magnus apparently wounds him as he vanishes.
-She then reveals that, after John's disappearance, she froze one of the embryos she had conceived with him, but when she could no longer bear the loneliness of losing him, she used it to give birth to their daughter Ashley, who knows nothing of her father's true identity.
-It is because of Druitt's power that Magnus has placed an EM shield around the Sanctuary, to prevent him from being able to teleport into it.
+Helen also reveals that Druitt had been her first patient in the 1880s.
+After suffering a life-threatening illness, she saved his life, but the procedure had an unintended side-effect.
+It caused a madness within him, and he went on a killing spree, murdering eight prostitutes in Victorian London - John Druitt is in fact the serial killer who has become known to history as Jack the Ripper.
+In a flashback, we see Helen confronting John in an attempt to stop him committing the last Ripper murder, but he kills the woman anyway and teleports away, although Magnus apparently wounds him as he vanishes.
+Will suspects that Druitt was more than just her patient, and Magnus' reaction confirms it.
+She then reveals that, after John's disappearance, she froze the embryo she had conceived with him, but when she could no longer bear the loneliness and believed John was gone for good, she brought it to term; giving birth to their daughter Ashley, who knows nothing of her father's true identity.
 Zimmerman decides to join the Sanctuary.